lavann/MonostoMicros/monostomicros.md

 Finally, when the application has been decomposed into constituent microservices, it then becomes possible to leverage modern orchestration toolssuch as [Azure Devops](https://azure.microsoft.com/en-gb/services/devops/) to manage the lifecycle in of the application from development through to production.

-These Microservices can be deployed into Azure and leverage [Azure App Services](https://azure.microsoft.com/en-gb/services/app-service/) for running these services in the cloud coupled At [PI Managemen](https://azure.microsoft.com/en-gb/services/api-management/) acting as the facade to allow for [fine grained control of each of the services](https://azure.microsoft.com/en-us/blog/benefits-of-using-azure-api-management-with-microservices/ ).
+These Microservices can be deployed into Azure and leverage [Azure App Services](https://azure.microsoft.com/en-gb/services/app-service/) for running these services in the cloud coupled with [API Managemen](https://azure.microsoft.com/en-gb/services/api-management/) acting as the facade to allow for [fine grained control of each of the services](https://azure.microsoft.com/en-us/blog/benefits-of-using-azure-api-management-with-microservices/ ).